OofMon2301/2023-UNI-Vault/2023/Semester 2 2023/MATH1051/Chapter 6/Derivatives.md

 $$
 =1.
 $$
-## 6.7 Continuous extension of sequences
+## 6.7 Continuous Extension of Sequences

 Sometimes L'Hopital's rule can be used to evaluate limits of sequences.
 Let $f$ be a function on the real numbers such that $\lim_{ x \to \infty }f(x)$ exists.
 Let $f(n)=a_{n}$ for natural numbers $n$.
 Then:
 $$